mdtareque/Calculator/README.txt

 README.txt

-	A simple calculator application in java using swing/awt.
+	An amazing calculator which was made using java by importing swing/awt.

 	The main class is ClacLauncher